Bendaa08/Bendaa08/README.md

 - 👋 Hi, I’m @Bendaa08
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning.
-- 📫 How to reach me: benedikt.audy@centrum.cz / benediktaudy.tk
+- 📫 How to reach me: benedikt.audy@centrum.cz / benediktaudy.eu
 - 🗣 I speak Czech and English!